HoGentTIN/infra-labs/assignment/3-troubleshooting.md

 ## Learning goals

-- Find configuration errors in network services by applying a systematic an thorough methodology, based on a bottom-up approach following the layers of the TCP/IP model.
+- Find configuration errors in network services by applying a systematic a thorough methodology, based on a bottom-up approach following the layers of the TCP/IP model.
     - Know which properties must be checked on each layer of the protocol stack, and which commands to use
     - Know which commands and/or config file changes to apply in order to fix any deviations from the expected state of the system